danielmarrama/uniprotpy/README.md

 # UniProtPy

 A Python library that interfaces with UniProt.

 For something like [openvax/pyensembl](https://github.com/openvax/pyensembl) with UniProt.

 The REST API has changed as of 2022.
-Many of the ways to extract data from UniProt is now different and there isn't a clean way to interface with it.
+Many of the ways to extract data from UniProt is now different and there isn't a clean way to interface with the new API.
+This library aims to provide a clean interface to access all protein data from UniProt.

 ### Goals